ptfonseca/ISEG-beamer-templates/README.md

 - The thesis presentation template has a field for advisor/supervisor name
 - The lecture slides template has title and subtitle fields
-- The minimalist template has no TOC, no sections and no subsections
+- The introductory template has no TOC, no sections and no subsections
-- The introductory template is similar to the minimalist but has no bibliography.
+- The minimalist template is similar to the introductory template but has text on the headline/footline

 ## Tl;dr instructions

 1. Download or clone this repository